 From 2008-2013, Olivarius was Trustee of Autistica, the UK’s leading autism research charity.
 While on the board, she was responsible for negotiating the establishment of a brain bank at Oxford, which became a crucial international research asset after Harvard’s brain bank was struck by power failures that caused the loss of more than half of its specimens.
 She has been a Trustee of GenerationNext!, a UK charity which seeks to utilize the energy and resources of young people to help alleviate the most common consequences of enduring poverty, and has made a significant contribution to the Kay Mason Foundation in South Africa.
 Olivarius was also on the board of openDemocracy UK and openDemocracy USA, an international digital commons.
 In London, she is a member of She Impacts!, a group of women seeking to learn from each other in giving more effectively.

 Legal work is Olivarius’ primary philanthropic vehicle.
 Her law firm, McAllister Olivarius, has represented many people who can’t pay normal legal fees - victims of discrimination, “revenge porn,” harassment and sexual assault.
 Its sister firm founded by Olivarius in 2011, AO Advocates, works to protect survivors of child sexual abuse, some of whom are not able to afford lawyers.
-Olivarius and her colleagues also invest time and brainpower into devising new approaches to serious problems that the legal system handles poorly.
-For example, they were active in seeking passage of the 2015 “revenge porn” law in the UK, which made this form of online abuse a criminal offence warranting up to two years in prison, and are looking to devise other innovative legal remedies as more people find themselves suffering harm via the internet.
+Olivarius also invests time and brainpower into devising new approaches to serious problems that the legal system handles poorly.
+For example, she was active in seeking passage of the 2015 “revenge porn” law in the UK, which made this form of online abuse a criminal offence warranting up to two years in prison, and is looking to devise other innovative legal remedies as more people find themselves suffering harm via the internet.

 Olivarius is also advising pro bono the 1752 Group, a pioneering group of female academics who want to devise nationwide systems for fighting sexual harassment at universities.